CloudLabsAI-Azure/hack-in-a-day-challenges/proactive-customer-care-agent/challenge-3.md

 - Freshdesk connector added and connection established
 - Freshdesk "Create a ticket" action configured with dynamic inputs and preset values
 - Return value added to send status back to agent
-- Flow saved with the name "Customer Service Request"
+- Flow saved with the name "CustomerServiceFlow"
 - Flow tested independently with manual test inputs
 - Test ticket created successfully in Freshdesk portal
 - Flow published and available in Actions list